top of page

 FBA Fees

 If you use FBA, you will also pay fulfilment fees based on the weight and size of each unit.
-This covers picking, packing and shipping.
+This covers picking, packing, and shipping.
+Amazon provides a revenue calculator to estimate these fees.

 Storage Fees

 FBA storage is charged monthly based on the amount of space your products occupy.
 Rates increase during the peak season.
+Sellers must plan their inventory management carefully to avoid unnecessary long-term storage fees, especially on slow-moving stock.

 VAT Requirements for Amazon UK Sellers